 - SM58 :- Transaction SM58 is to monitor tRFCs.
 No failures indicate good system health.

-- SM13 :- Transaction SM13 is to check status of Updates in SAP system.
-Make sure Update is active.
+- SM13 :- Transaction SM13 is to check the status of Updates in the SAP system.
+Make sure the Update is active.

-- AL11 :- Transaction AL11 is to check define directory accessibility.
-Make sure the required interface directories are available and accessible via each application server in SAP system.
+- AL11 :- Transaction AL11 is to check defined directory accessibility.
+Make sure the required interface directories are available and accessible via each application server in the SAP system.

-- SM12 :- Transaction SM12 gives us overview of locks in SAP system.
-Make sure there are no long running locks or too many locks in system.
+- SM12 :- Transaction SM12 gives us an overview of locks in the SAP system.
+Make sure there are no long-running locks or too many locks in the system.

-- SM66 :- Transaction SM66 is for Global Work Process overview.
-It shows all active work process from all application servers.
-This give good view of activities running in system.
+- SM66 :- Transaction SM66 is for the Global Work Process overview.
+It shows all active work processes from all application servers.
+This gives a good view of activities running in the system.

 - SOST :- Transaction SOST is to monitor outbound emails.
 Make sure no errors are there.

 - ST02 :- Transaction ST02 is for memory overview.
-There should not be many buffer swaps in SAP system.
-Also hit ratio should be always above 90%.
-Also keep eye on usage of memory areas i.e. Heap Memory, Extended Memory etc.
+There should not be many buffer swaps in the SAP system.
+Also, the hit ratio should be always above 90%.
+Also keep an eye on the usage of memory areas i.e. Heap Memory, Extended Memory, etc.

-- ST06 :- Transaction ST06 is for overview of OS level KPIs like Memory and CPU.
+- ST06 :- Transaction ST06 is for an overview of OS-level KPIs like Memory and CPU.

-- ST04 :- Transaction ST04 is to check DB heath of SAP system.
+- ST04 :- Transaction ST04 is to check the DB heath of the SAP system.

 - STMS (Connection Check) :- Check STMS for each system connection.
 Go to System Overview, Check -> System Connection.

-- STMS (Transport Tool Check) :- Like above two checks, make sure to check for transport tool as well.
-Please use the same option like Check -> Transport Tool.
-In case of any error, please take the corrective actions.
+- STMS (Transport Tool Check) :- Like the above two checks, make sure to check for the transport tool as well.
+Please use the same option as Check -> Transport Tool.
+In case of any error, please take corrective actions.

-- SMICM :- Transaction SMICM is for administration of ICM.
+- SMICM :- Transaction SMICM is for the administration of ICM.
 You can check the logs as well as monitor the available ports.
-Please use the option to check the ports availability and make sure that all the ports are green.
-Also check the ICM log for errors.
-In case of any errors are there make sure to take a corrective action.
+Please use the option to check the port’s availability and make sure that all the ports are green.
+Also, check the ICM log for errors.
+In case of any errors are there make sure to take corrective action.

-- SM59 (Important RFCs) :- In any SAP system landscape, connectivity of SAP system by RFC plays a very important role as part of the integration.
+- SM59 (Important RFCs) :- In any SAP system landscape, connectivity of the SAP system by RFC plays a very important role as part of the integration.
 Hence please make sure that the important RFCs are working fine.
 You can do those checks via transaction SM59.
-In case of any issue, do take the corrective action so that integration is working fine between the two SAP system.
+In case of any issue, do take corrective action so that integration is working fine between the two SAP systems.

-- DB12 :- Use DB12 to check the backup availability of SAP system.
+- DB12 :- Use DB12 to check the backup availability of the SAP system.

 - FIORI Launchpad :- Check and validate.